 In January 2011, the OU Board of Regents approved a recommendation to establish a College of International Studies in response to growing student demand.
 At that time, former President David L. Boren announced a $2 million lead gift from Tulsans L. Francis and Kathleen Rooney to launch a $14 million campaign for the new College.

 Zach P. Messitte joined the International Programs Center in 2007 as the Executive Director and was the inaugural Dean of the College of International Studies.
 Suzette Grillot joined IPC in 2008 as Associate Director.
 She served as Dean from 2012 until 2019.

-Jill Irvine was appointed Interim Dean of the David L. Boren College of International Studies in 2019.
-She was succeeded by Mitchell P. Smith, Associate Dean for Academic Affairs from 2015 to 2019, who is serving as Interim Dean from 2019 to 2020.
+Jill Irvine was appointed Interim Dean of the David L. Boren College of International Studies in 2019, and she was succeeded by Mitchell P. Smith, Associate Dean for Academic Affairs, who served as Interim Dean from 2019 to 2020.
 In July 2020, CIS welcomed its current Dean Scott Fritzen.